New service - laptop rentals

 We now offer laptops for rent!

-If you are in need of a laptop for a day or a week we can help you with several different models to fit your needs.
-We have Dell and Apple Macbook laptops available for very low prices.
+If you are in need of a laptop for a day, a week or longer we can help you with several different models to fit your needs.
+We have windows or Apple Macbook laptops available.

 Contact us to learn more

 we'd like to clarify our corona-virus/covid-19 procedures to make sure you know we take our and your safety seriously.

 Here is what we do to guarantee everyone's safety:

 As you may or may not know, and you probably know if you have a MacBook pro from 2008-2011, it is not possible to install the latest and greatest version of mac os-x on your precious MacBook pro.
 Apple has done this officially because it claims the hardware on these older computers is not compatible with the new OS but this does not seem to be true.
 How do we know? simple really, we found a way to install high-sierra on older MacBook pro's (A1278 variants from 2008-2011) and we could see clearly that the OS runs very nicely on the computers.
 It's true that the performance is clearly slower than a brand new MacBook pro but we still think that paired with a good SSD your old laptop can be used for many more years with the latest OS version released by Apple.

 So without any more chatter, here is how you can have it done: